Choose Your Word Of The Year

 My word of the year for 2020 was

 In 2019 I kept repeatedly seeing the number 34.
 I mean constantly!
 So I finally looked it up and it symbolises unfulfilled creativity that is wanting to come out.
 That really touched something deep within me.
-I realise that I’m in the habit of consuming more content than I create these days.
-I have so many creative ideas waiting for the ‘right’ time, including another book and a podcast and many draft blog posts and videos that are gathering dust.
-I know that when I’m in creative flow, I am in my highest vibration!
-So in 2020 I will answer that creative calling.
-This gorgeous goddess is my new muse, a full embodiment of unleashed creativity!
-She is my new lock-screen image:
+I realise that I was in the habit of consuming more content than I was creating.
+I had so many creative ideas waiting for the ‘right’ time.
+So in 2020 I answered that creative calling.
+I created my High Vibe Journey programme and started my podcast!
+This gorgeous goddess was my muse, a full embodiment of unleashed creativity!
+She became my new lock-screen image:

-And now my word for 2021 is… listen to episode 14 of the Project Me Podcast to find out.
+My word for 2021 … listen to episode 14 of the Project Me Podcast to find out.